 While a tad off the beaten path and with some potential risk, I would cross between North and South Cyprus again.

 It was an adventure!
-A very exciting one, and I got to see both sides of the Island.
+It was a very exciting, and I got to see both sides of the Island.